richard-porter/frozen-kernel/README.md

 Dokas cites An et al. (2025), who demonstrated that Retrieval-Augmented Generation (RAG) — widely assumed to improve safety by grounding responses in authoritative sources — actually makes LLMs less safe.
 Eleven tested models answered malicious queries under RAG that they would have refused in standard settings.
 Retrieved documents containing no harmful content nonetheless caused models to bypass built-in guardrails.

 This independently confirms the GovTech Singapore finding (Goh et al., 2025) that adding RAG degrades safety alignment.
 Both studies demonstrate the same mechanism: safety properties that exist at the foundation model level do not reliably transfer to application-level deployments.
-Each additional layer of integration (RAG, fine-tuning, system prompts) introduces new failure modes that the original safety training did not anticipate.

 The Frozen Kernel operates at the application level, after all integration layers have had their effect.
-It does not depend on the foundation model’s safety training surviving the deployment pipeline intact.
 It enforces constraints on the final output, regardless of what happened upstream.

 **References:**

-- Teferra, B.G., Johny, N., Huang, S., et al. (2026).
+- Teferra, B.G., et al. (2026).
 “Assessing the impact of safety guardrails on large language models using irritability metrics.” *npj Digital Medicine*, 9, 148. https://doi.org/10.1038/s41746-025-02333-3
 - Dokas, I.M.
 (2026).
-“From hallucinations to hazards: benchmarking LLMs for hazard analysis in safety-critical systems.” *Safety Science*, 194, 107056. https://doi.org/10.1016/j.ssci.2025.107056
+“From hallucinations to hazards.” *Safety Science*, 194, 107056. https://doi.org/10.1016/j.ssci.2025.107056
 - An, B., Zhang, S., & Dredze, M. (2025).
-“RAG LLMs are not safer: a safety analysis of retrieval-augmented generation for large language models.”
+“RAG LLMs are not safer.”
 NAACL 2025.
 - Goh, H.H., et al. (2025).
-“Measuring What Matters: A Framework for Evaluating Safety Risks in Real-World LLM Applications.”
+“Measuring What Matters.”
 ICML 2025.

 ### Application-Level Safety Testing (2025)

-In July 2025, researchers at GovTech Singapore published “Measuring What Matters: A Framework for Evaluating Safety Risks in Real-World LLM Applications” (Goh, Khoo, Iskandar, Chua, Tan, & Foo — ICML 2025, arXiv:2507.09820).
+In July 2025, researchers at GovTech Singapore published “Measuring What Matters: A Framework for Evaluating Safety Risks in Real-World LLM Applications” (Goh et al. — ICML 2025, arXiv:2507.09820).
 Their findings independently validate the problem the Frozen Kernel addresses:

 - Fine-tuning on benign datasets degrades safety alignment even without malicious intent.
 - Adding RAG components makes LLMs less safe.